-“Is My Child Entitled to an IEP?”
+“Is My Child with ADHD / ADD Entitled to a 504 Plan?”
 It Depends.

 Your child may be entitled to special school services under the Individuals with Disabilities Education Act (IDEA), but ADHD alone does not merit an IEP.
-Learn why a 504 Plan is often implemented instead.
+Learn why a 504 Plan is often implemented instead, and what that might look like for your child.

 Two federal laws require public schools to provide additional educational services to children who need them — at no cost to parents.

 To qualify under the Individuals with Disabilities Education Act (IDEA), a child must meet the criteria for one of 13 specific disability categories.
-Attention deficit disorder (ADHD) is not one of these categories, but your child may be eligible if he’s also affected by one of the specified conditions, which include learning disabilities and developmental delays.
-Or he may qualify under IDEA’s “Other Health Impairment” category.
+Although attention deficit disorder (ADHD or ADD) is not one of these 13 listed disability categories, your child may be eligible on the basis of one of the specified disability conditions, which include learning disabilities and developmental delays.
+Or, often, children with ADHD / ADD qualify under IDEA’s “Other Health Impairment” category.

-In either case, having ADHD (or LD) alone doesn’t guarantee eligibility for special services.
-To qualify for an IEP or 504 for ADHD, the disorder must substantially affect a child’s ability to function in school.
+In either case, having ADHD / ADD (or LD) alone doesn’t guarantee eligibility for special services.
+To qualify for an IEP or 504 Plan for ADHD, the disorder must substantially affect a child’s ability to function in school.
+Read on to learn what different laws cover, and what a finalized plan might look like for your child.

 What Your Child Is Entitled to Under IDEA